Coronary Procedures & Interventions

 Coronary angioplasty, also known as percutaneous coronary intervention (PCI), is a procedure done to open clogged arteries.
-The procedure is often combined with the placement of a permanent stent, which is a small wire mesh tube that helps prop open the artery and decrease the chance of it narrowing again.
-This procedure, and others like it, is done without performing surgery by the cardiologists at Metro Heart & Vascular, who are board certified in emergent coronary interventions.
+It’s often combined with the placement of a permanent stent: a small wire-mesh tube that helps prop open the artery and decrease the chance of it narrowing again.
+This procedure, and others like it, is a non-surgical procedure done by the cardiologists at Metro Heart & Vascular, who are board-certified in emergent coronary interventions.

-The goal of these treatments is to restore blood flow to the heart for persons who are experiencing a heart attack.
-A heart attack is the result of plaque build up in the coronary arteries (atherosclerosis).
-As plaque builds it blocks the flow of oxygen rich blood to the heart.
-During a heart attack one of these plaques can rupture, forming a blood clot which can further block blood flow through the artery.
+The goal of these treatments is to restore blood flow to the heart for people experiencing a heart attack.
 If blood flow can be restored in time, damage to the heart can be limited or prevented altogether.